 If you are currently up to date with all of your loan and mortgage payments and have not missed any in the past, then it is likely that you have a good credit rating.
 If you believe this is the case then there is nothing stopping you applying for a standard current account.

 BMD Tip: With your new a current account you may be offered an overdraft facility and even a credit card.
-Given you are planning to start an IVA you do not have to decline these offers and they could be useful in the future.
-However you must be careful not to let these get out of control or it could put the success of your IVA at risk.
+Given you are planning to start an IVA you should decline these offers.

 If you have a poor credit rating

 If you have already missed payments to your debts and believe that you have a poor credit rating any application you make for a standard current account will probably be rejected.
 You will therefore have to open a card cash account.
 You will not be offered any type of credit facility with this account.
 Most banks offer their card cash accounts with a debit card and internet banking as standard.

 The banks on the list below provide card cash accounts and should be able to help you:

 BMD Tip: The benefit of opening a card cash account from one of the high street banks as listed above is that it will be free.
 You do also have the option of opening a Management Bank Account.
 These type of accounts are generally available to anyone with a poor credit rating.
 However you have to pay a monthly fee to keep them open.